-The statutory auditor and the sustainability auditor must have recognised financial and non-financial capabilities, respectively.
+The statutory auditor and the sustainability auditor must respectively have recognised skills in financial and non-financial matters.

-In the last financial year, or on average over the past three years if this is more relevant, statutory auditors' and/or sustainability auditors' fees for services other than the certification of the financial statements or sustainability report audits must not amount to more than 30% of their total fees.
+During the last financial year, or on average over the last 3 financial years if this is more relevant, the fees of the statutory auditors and/or sustainability auditors not related to their task of certifying the accounts or auditing the sustainability report must not amount to more than 30% of their total fees.
+This criterion is assessed by distinguishing between the activity of statutory auditor and sustainability auditor.
+The company will therefore be expected to distinguish between fees specifically related to financial and non-financial aspects.